Lattices which can be represented as lattices of intervals: Introduction and the main result

-It is well known that a lattice is isomorphic to a ring of sets and only if it is distributive (\cite{bi} \textbf{VII} 8, or \cite{dp} Theorem 10.3).
-On the other hand any lattice is isomorphic to a lattice of sets closed under finite intersections (see Section 3, Theorem \ref{threp} ).
+A lattice of sets is a family $\mathcal{S}$ of sets which is a lattice with respect to the inclusion relation $\subseteq$.
+A ring of sets is a family of sets closed under finite unions and intersections, which is a sublattice of a lattice of the form $(\rho(X),\subseteq)$, where $\rho(X)$ is the power set of $X$.
+It is a classical result that a lattice is isomorphic to a ring of sets if and only if it is distributive \cite[Theorem 10.3]{dp}.
+On the other hand, by extending the Stone representation theorem, any general lattice is isomorphic to a lattice of sets closed under finite intersections (see Section 3, Theorem 3.7).

-A \textit{ linear interval}, or simply an \textit{interval}, is a convex subset of linearly ordered space $(X, \leq)$.
-The set of all intervals of $(X, \leq)$ is denoted by $\mathrm{co}(X, \leq)$ or simply by $\mathrm{co}(X)$.
-The lattice $\mathrm{Co}(\calp)=\left(\mathrm{co}(X), \subseteq\right )$ is a simple example of a non modular lattice of sets.
-If the set $X$ is finite then $\mathrm{Co}(\calp)$ is a planar lattice and its diagram was described by A. R. Schweitzer (\cite{s}).
-The lattice $\mathrm{Co}(\calp)$, where $\calp=(X, \leq)$ is partial ordered set, was studied by G. Birkhoff and M. K. Bennet (\cite{bb}).
-The class \textbf{SUB} of all lattices that can be embedded into some lattice of the form $\mathrm{Co}(\calp)$ was studied by M. Semenova and F. Wehrung in \cite{sw1} which proved that \textbf{SUB} forms a variety, defined by three indentites denoted by (S), (U) and (B).
-In \cite{sw2} the same authors extended this result for sublattices of products of lattices of convex subsets o
+A linear interval, or simply an interval, is a convex subset of a linearly ordered space $(X,\le)$.
+The set of all intervals of $(X,\le)$ is denoted by $co(X,\le)$ or simply by $co(X)$.
+The lattice $(co(X),\subseteq)$ serves as a fundamental, simple example of a non-modular lattice of sets.
+If the set $X$ is finite, then $co(X)$ is a planar lattice, and its diagram was described by A. R. Schweitzer \cite{s}.
+The lattice $co(\mathcal{X})$, where $\mathcal{X}=(X,\le)$ is a partially ordered set, was deeply studied by G. Birkhoff and M. K. Bennet.
+Furthermore, the class $\mathbf{SUB}$ of all lattices that can be embedded into some lattice of the form $co(\mathcal{P})$ was studied by M. Semenova and F. Wehrung in \cite{sw1}, who proved that $\mathbf{SUB}$ forms a variety.
+In \cite{sw2}, the same authors extended this result for sublattices of products of lattices of convex subsets of totally ordered sets.